-There’s a famous bakery, named Porto’s, that opened several years ago in Southern California that is known for low priced pastries, savory goods, and cakes.
-As soon as they opened, they quickly gained popularity; word about their delicious potato balls and guava pastries spread like wildfire.
+Several years ago, a bakery named Porto’s opened in Southern California.
+They quickly gained popularity with word about their delicious potato balls and guava pastries spreading like wildfire.
 Despite the long lines, I had to go try it myself.
-I agree that their bakery selection is top notch for the prices; however, upon trying their sandwiches on multiple occasions, I have to say, the quality and taste do not match the rest of their goods.
+I agree that their bakery selection is top-notch for their low prices; however, their sandwiches do not compare.
 On my last visit, I decided to give the roasted vegetable sandwich with hummus a try.
 I was thoroughly disappointed once again.
 The vegetables were bland, there was barely any hummus and the bread was not even toasted!
-My stomach unsatisfied, I came home and decided to make a proper vegetarian sandwich.
+Unsatisfied, I came home and decided to make a proper vegetarian sandwich.
 Here is my version of a grilled vegetable sandwich with tomato jam, kale pesto and goat cheese (a big improvement, if I do say so myself!).

 **Helpful tips and common mistakes

 Almost every grilled or roasted vegetable sandwich has some combination of tomatoes, zucchini, eggplant, peppers, portobello mushrooms, and cheese.
-I took the same ingredients but put my own twist on the produce, creating a completely different sandwich.
-Since all of the ingredients are vegetables, I wanted to make everything as flavorful as possible.
+I took the same ingredients but put my own twist, creating a completely different sandwich.
+I wanted to make everything as flavorful as possible since all of the ingredients are vegetables.

 The first step is preparing the tomato jam.
 I love, love, love tomato jam.
 More like a relish than a jam, it is savory, tart, sweet all at the same time.
 I’ve used this sauce not only for sandwiches but also for seared duck, salmon, steaks, you name it.
 Make a large batch and it uses it for various toppings, you won’t regret it.